 GE has been operating in Angola since 1967.
-Today, GE employs more than 440 people in businesses spanning across key sectors including oil and gas, power and water, and rail transportation.
+Today, GE employs more than 500 people in businesses spanning across key sectors including oil and gas, power and water, rail transportation, energy connections and Healthcare.

 Oil & Gas

-GE and the Angola Ministry of Energy and Water signed a Memorandum of Understanding to achieve the country’s 2000 MW of electric power generation capacity target by 2016.
-In addition, GE helped complete installations at three power plants in the country.
+GE and the Angolan Government represented by the Ministry of Energy and Water signed a Memorandum of Understanding to achieve the country’s 2000 MW of electric power generation capacity target by 2017.
+In addition, GE will support the new Energy training center in Soyo with provision of technical training.

 GE provides thought leadership and implementation for public infrastructure modernization, and also launched a $10 million maternal newborn intervention in partnership with USAID and MOH.